PJDavis1970/TicketMaster/README.md

 ## Unit Tests

-- testAPIEndpoints : This will check the endpoint is responsive and correct
+- NetworkApiTests : Here you can check the endpoints are getting a response and we have corect urls and permissions to access server
+- ViewModelTest : Here we can test the models are being created ok from the API's.
+All models will have there own test.
+In our case we have EventBrowserViewModelTests.
+This will check model is being setup correctly from response JSON.

 ## UI Tests